lanblue/560-final-project/README.md

 For your convience, you can use the following sample account to test: Email:leiw414@gmail.com Password: nihaoma

 If you do not want to use it on your own server, you can find our web application by the following link as well http://fiteveryone.com/finalproject.
+For further details and the procedure of our work, please view the google doc https://docs.google.com/document/d/1cUfWDferXzbvc3v3htN4CHr4EBl_C49jVVQurM39rcU/edit
 Enjoy